dazuma/toys/toys/docs/guide.md

 Toys provides a built-in template for minitest, called `:minitest`.
 It is implemented by the template class {Toys::Templates::Minitest}, and it uses the minitest gem, which is provided with most recent versions of Ruby.
+The following directive uses the minitest template to create a tool called `test`:

     expand :minitest, files: ["test/test*.rb"], libs: ["lib", "ext"]